When it comes to arranging tropical flowers, follow this mantra: Less is more.

 - Before arranging, hydrate flowers and leaves for 2 hours.

-Using floral tape, secure a piece of floral foam to the container, then soak the foam foundation in water.
+Using floral tape, secure a piece of floral foam to the container, then soak the foam in water.

 - To balance the massive branch of orchid flowers, add some gloriosa around the mum.
 Cutting little pieces of wine with a flower or leaf, place radially towards the center of the foam foundation around the mum.